 - vi.
-Besides the above services, the Thimphu Thromde is also the approving authority for minor constructions which generally includes revision and extension (addition) to the already approved major constructions viz. additional floor, attics/jamthog, wall constructions, construction of temporary and semi-permanent structures, car wash and futsal grounds.
-Applications and approval services for such minor constructions are not facilitated through the system (unlike the major constructions).
-Instead, their applications are received in-person, their approvals accorded accordingly, and records maintained in the register. - vii.
 The audit verified the TAT through this register for the minor constructions' approval for the period 2021 and observed that the Thimphu Thromde had received 537 applications for minor constructions in that year.
-The TAT for these 654 applications ranged from 0 to 537 days against the prescribed TAT of 14 days for minor constructions, as detailed in the figure. - viii.
-While almost 70% of the applications for minor constructions were approved within the prescribed TAT of 14 days, 45 were rejected and 63 were still under process (details in Appendix XXXII). - ix.
+The TAT for these 654 applications ranged from 0 to 537 days against the prescribed TAT of 14 days for minor constructions, as detailed in the figure. - vii.
+While almost 70% of the applications for minor constructions were approved within the prescribed TAT of 14 days, 45 were rejected and 63 were still under process (details in Appendix XXXII). - viii.
 Most of these rejected applications were found to be due to the Architectural Drawings not being in compliance to the required codes and standards.
 On further scrutiny of those approvals with longer TATs than the prescribed TAT were generally the ones which were either re-submitted after being rejected and the ones which required approval from the external stakeholders such as BPC.

-x.
+ix.
 Once the Drawings (for both major and minor constructions) are approved by the Development Regulations Division, it is forwarded to the Customer Care Desk to be released to the respective clients.
 There is a no prescribed TAT for the release of Drawings once approved in the SOP.
 However, the audit verified the register maintained recording the Drawings approval date and the release date from the customer care desk for three years 2019 to 2021.
 It was observed that it took 0 to 686 days to release the drawings once approved, as shown in the figure (details in Appendix XXXIII).

-xi.
+x.
 While, more than 50% of the Drawings were released within 0 to 25 days after the approval by the DRD, about 9 drawings were released one year after the approval by the DRD.
 It was reasoned that despite reminders from the Customer Care Desk, the clients delay to collect the Drawings.
-Similarly, 81 Drawings were still with the Customer Care Desk due to clients' failure to collect the same c.
-Water Connection Services i.
+Similarly, 81 Drawings were still with the Customer Care Desk due to clients' failure to collect the same c) Water Connection Services i.
 Similarly, for the water line connection services, the application and its approval had increased in 2019 but declined since 2021, as seen from the figure.
 Likewise, the total rejected application for new water line has a decreasing trend.
 On the other hand, total number of pending cases has decreased for the period 2018 to 2021.